 - enshrine into law that commercial drivers must have zero blood alcohol and drug concentrations on the job

 Fact Sheet: Provincial Administrative Penalties Act (PDF, 151 KB)

-If passed, Bill 21 is part of a larger Justice Transformation Initiative that would be implemented in three phases:
+Bill 21 is part of a larger Justice Transformation Initiative that will be implemented in three phases:

 - Phase 1: create an adjudication branch with a mandate to resolve impaired driving-related contraventions of the Traffic Safety Act, to be operational in the fall of 2020.
 Also strengthen the administrative penalties for impaired driving.

 - Phase 2: expand the jurisdiction of the adjudication branch to address all other contraventions of the Traffic Safety Act, except those that result in bodily harm or death, by the end of 2021.